Children's Environmental Health

 Worried about your child's exposure to flame retardant chemicals?
 View an EPA flyer to help reduce exposure here.

 Looking for well researched and thoughtful posts about Children's Environmental Health issues?
-Follow our blog, Green Kids Doc, to learn more and interact with our staff and medical residents.
+Follow our blog, Green Kids Doc to learn about topics such as:

 Dr. Buchanan was featured in the news discussing lead in Chicago's water supply.